jojozhuang/ui5-tutorial/21.walkthrough-routing-and-navigation/README.md

 ## Walkthrough - Routing with Parameters

-In this step, we willpass over the information which item has been selected to the detail page and show the details for the item there.
+In this step, we will pass over the information which item has been selected to the detail page and show the details for the item there.

 1. Update manifest.json